 The Company also has four interest rate swaps outstanding, each with a notional value of US\$25,000,000.
 Under two of the interest rate swaps, maturing February 17, 2017, the Company pays an amount based on a fixed annual interest rate of 0.84% and receives a 90 day LIBOR which is recalculated at set interval dates.
 Under the other two interest rate swaps, maturing April 14, 2016, the Company pays an amount based on a fixed annual interest rate of 0.58% and receives a 90 day LIBOR which is recalculated at set interval dates.
-The intent of the interest rate swaps is to convert floating-rate interest expense to fixed-rate interest expense.
+The interest rate of the interest rate of 0.58% and receives a 90 day LIBOR which is recalculated at set interval dates.
+The interest rate swaps is to convert floating-rate interest expense to fixed-rate interest expense.